 The preparation of financial statements in conformity with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of receipts and expenditures during the reporting period.
-Such estimates include providing for amortization of property and equipment as explained in note 2(c).
 Actual results could differ from those estimates.
 These estimates are reviewed periodically and, as adjustments become necessary, they are reported in net assets in the period in which they become known.

-A Program of Regent Park Community Health Centre Notes to Financial Statements March 31, 2017 c) Property and Equipment - Amortization
+A Program of Regent Park Community Health Centre Notes to Financial Statements March 31, 2018 c) Vacation Pay d) Contributed Services